alanng10/class-lang/Docue/Article/Sande/a.md

 IntKind node represents int kind of different sizes.
 The node has syntax that is "byte" index word, "short" index word, "mid" index word, or "int" index word.
-The node is one item in IntKind list.
+The node is one item in IntKind shared list.

 Var node syntax starts with "var" index word, followed by Type of class TypeName, followed by Var of class VarName.